polymonster/hotline/readme.md

 }
 ```

-When pmfx is built shader source is generated along with an [info file](https://github.com/polymonster/pmfx-shader/blob/master/examples/outputs/v2_info.json) which contains useful reflection information to be used at runtime.
+When pmfx is built, shader source is generated along with an [info file](https://github.com/polymonster/pmfx-shader/blob/master/examples/outputs/v2_info.json) which contains useful reflection information to be used at runtime.
 Based on shader inputs and usage, descriptor layouts can automatically be generated.

 ## Examples